wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-expo.md

 Run command `npx expo prebuild` in your project root:

-* This command creates the ios and android folders inside your project.
+* This command creates the ios and Android folders inside your project.
 * These folders contain the native code for iOS and Android platforms.
 * You only need to run this once or whenever you add or update native code.